manuGil/online-core/docs/source/dic.rst

 You can visualise spectral signatures (ROI) statistics.
 One option to evaluate signatures (ROI) are |ltb| `feature space images <Feature Space_>`_ , which are two-dimensional histograms.

-   [SHOULDN'T WE GIVE MORE DETAILS ON HOW DO CREATE AND INTERPRET FEATURE SPACES?]

 Task 8
    Create and analyze feature spaces.
-Click on :guilabel:`Add highlighted items to scatterplot`.
+Click on :guilabel:`Add highlighted items to scatterplot` as shown in minute 11:15 onwards of the video tutorial on `Creating training sets <https://vimeo.com/showcase/5716094/video/340426030>`_.
    Insepect the feature spaces and evaluate the separability of your ROIs.